FRSB/AndroidDataCollection/README.md

 --------------

 - go to "Settings - Security - Enable Unknown Sources" or "Settings - Application - Enable Unknown Sources"
-- open http://users.informatik.uni-halle.de/~abuwy with browser, download AndroidDataCollection.apk, after finishing the download, open and install file by using the symbol in statusbar/download-symbol in menu or file manager (probably not preinstalled)
+- open http://users.informatik.uni-halle.de/~abuwy in browser, download AndroidDataCollection.apk, after finishing the download, open and install file by using the symbol in statusbar/downloads-folder in menu or file manager (probably not preinstalled)
 - open AndroidDataCollection from menu
 - activate "Service always on"

-- to get the data, connect the phone to a PC, open up a file manager, get into file sytem of the device, copy the data.csv contained in the download-Folder
+- to get the data, connect the phone to a PC, open up a file manager, get into file sytem of the device, copy the data.csv contained in the download-folder